oxodao/sshelter/README.md

 The setup is quite easy.
 I am only distributing this software (serverside at least) as a Docker image + docker-compose.
 If you want to use it any other way, go for it but no support will be given.

-Get the docker-compose.prod.yml file available in this repository and put it in a folder on your server.
+Make a folder somewhere on your server.
+Copy the `docker-compose.prod.yml` as `docker-compose.yml` in it, then copy the `.env.prod` as `.env` and fill the two secrets required.

 You need to change the port for the web container to something free on your server, or remove it entirely if you are using a docker-aware reverse proxy like Traefik (But if you are using this, you probably know how to set it up by yourself).

 Then setup your sub-domain / path in your reverse proxy to point to this container.

-Copy the .env.dist and modify it according to your needs (Probably not much for now as it's only a really basic server).

 Start it up with `docker-compose up -d` and you're good to go!